 These rain forests are made up of evergreen southern beech (Nothofagus) and some native conifers that include the alerce (Fitzroya cupressoides), also called Patagonian Cypress.

 Extensive bogs and swamps are found in the hills.
-The Chilean rhubarb (Gunnera tinctoria), a very large perennial, is quite common.
+The Chilean rhubarb (Gunnera tinctoria), a very large perennial is quite common.

 The terrain is rich with wildlife and includes sea lions, penguins and seabirds along the coast.
 The coastal areas also host a population of pygmy blue whales, one of only a very few known foraging grounds in the Southern Hemisphere.
 Vast and desolate, this stretch of coastline is one of the most beautiful in Chile.

 In this area, whales often enter into narrow fiords either to feed or rest.
-The area is also an important habitats for other whale species such as humpbacks, finbacks, seis and southern right whales.
+The area is also an important habitat for other whale species such as humpbacks, finbacks, seis and southern right whales.